New London Alliance

 High & Broad Streets

-Our historic downtown is part of the New London District, and as such offers grant opportunities and other support through various NPP Grant Programs to both business and commercial property owners.
+Burlington's beautiful and historic downtown is part of the New London District.
+As such, it offers grant opportunities and support to both business and commercial property owners as part of the NPP grant program.

 Currently, a stroll through the area will take you by several antique shops, varied restaurants and event locations, an art gallery/maker's space, our local brewery, a charming old Inn, and an assortment of specialty shops and services run by small business entrepreneurs.